csterritt/fiber-basic-auth/README.md

 could suddenly disappear, since the service started a new host.
 Databases are supposed to be durable... let them do their job.

-Sixth, the code should remember what protected path you tried to visit, and once you sign in, take you there instead of to the root.

-Seventh, do basic input validation, e.g., on email addresses.
+Sixth, do basic input validation, e.g., on email addresses.
 Maybe figure out how to do HTML validation (it is 2023, after all).